JKhawaja/concurrency/Outline.md

 ## Algorithm

 Graphs are global.
-Threads assigned to nodes in the graph can mark the nodes as either incomplete, complete, aborted, or abort-retry.
+Threads assigned to nodes in the graph can mark the nodes with a signal state.

-SHOULD WE HAVE A *PARTIAL-ABORT* SIGNAL?
-And if so, how would it work?

 goRoutine (Access procedure) Constructor Function: configures goroutines (access procedures) with appropriate information at launch.